etiennebr/rstdocs/Applications/Geometry/Superimpose.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{Superimpose_param_table}, page~\pageref{Superimpose_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+Superimpose+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *Superimpose* .

-Parameters table for Superimpose sensor:
+.. [#] Table: Parameters table for Superimpose sensor.

 +-----------------------+--------------------------+----------------------------------+
 |Parameter Key          |Parameter Type            |Parameter Description             |